Skip to main content

 The Student Privacy Pledge — the badge many EdTech vendors displayed for a decade — was retired by the Future of Privacy Forum on April 25, 2025, after more than 40 states codified its principles into binding law.
 New signatories have not been accepted since that date, and the public registry of past signatories was taken offline July 31, 2025.
 ClassLens commits to the substantive Pledge principles in our Privacy Policy and Terms of Service.

-Download Letter of Validation (PDF)
+Download the readiness Letter of Validation (PDF)

 Issued April 27, 2026 by Socify. ~120 KB.